 Encourage the membership to negotiate and provide productive/constructive discussion to reach consensus.

-‘Informal polling’ (such as show of hands) may be used, but with much caution (see Section 4 below), for the chair to sense the temperature of the mood in the room.
+‘Informal polling’ (such as show of hands) may be used, but with much caution, for the chair to sense the temperature of the mood in the room.

 After consuming all possible options to achieve consensus, report to COM or Plenary with remaining issues for discussion if any exist.